Randomness for Free: Randomness for Free in Strategies

+In this section we present our results for randomness for free in strategies.
+We start with a remark.

-It is known from the results of~\cite{Eve57} that in \PC\ games randomized strategies are more powerful than pure strategies; for example, values achieved by pure strategies are lower than values achieved by randomized strategies and randomized almost-sure winning strategies may exist whereas no pure almost-sure winning strategy exists.
-Similar results also hold in the case of \OT\ games (see~\cite{CDHR07} for an example).
-By contrast we show that in one-player games, restricting the set of strategies to pure strategies does not decrease the value nor affect the existence of almost-sure and positive winning strategies.
-We first start with a lemma, then present a result that can be derived from Martin's theorem for Blackwell games~\cite{Mar98}, and finally present our results precisely in a theorem.
+\begin{remark}[Randomness in strategies] It is known from the results of~\cite{Eve57} that in \PC\ games randomized strategies are more powerful than pure strategies: values achieved by pure strategies are lower than values achieved by randomized strategies and randomized almost-sure winning strategies may exist whereas no pure almost-sure winning strategy exists.
+Similar results also hold in the case of \OT\ games (see~\cite{CDHR07} for an example, also see Example~\ref{ex:example-one}).
+By contrast we show that in POMDPs, restricting the set of strategies to pure strategies does not decrease the value nor affect the existence of almost-sure and positive winning strategies. \end{remark}

+We start with a lemma, and then present our results precisely in Theorem~\ref{thrm:pomdp}.
+The main argument in the proof of Lemma~\ref{lem:mdp} relies on showing that the value $\Prb_{s}^{\straa}(\varphi)$ of any randomized observation-based strategy $\straa$ is equal to the average of the values $\Prb_{s}^{\straa_i}(\varphi)$ of (uncountably many) pure observation-based strategies $\straa_i$.
+Therefore, one of the pure strategies $\straa_i$ has to achieve at least the value of the randomized strategy $\straa$.
+The theory of integration and Fubini's theorem make this argument precise.